MMIV-ML/fastMONAI/research/vestibular_schwannoma/data/README.md

 # Data layout

-Medical images and masks are not distributed with this repository.

-A reproducible workflow for preprocessing the downloaded public datasets is in progress.
-Until that workflow is available, users must prepare the source datasets themselves in the layout referenced by the index.
+Images and masks are not included.
+Prepare the source datasets in the layout referenced by `ml_dataset.csv`; a reproducible preprocessing workflow is still in development.

-`ml_dataset.csv` is the current research index used by the training notebook.
-Paths are resolved from the project root; the current index expects the private image tree under `../nii_data/`.
+Paths resolve from the `vestibular_schwannoma/` directory.
+The current index expects data under `../nii_data/`.

 ## Columns